VidhanThakur09/DSA-Practice/README.md

 ## ✨ Why This Repo Exists

 This repo is mainly for **personal growth**, but anyone interested in learning/practicing **DSA in Java & Python** is welcome to check it out.
-It’s a simple way to see my journey, and maybe inspire others to start theirs 🚀
+It’s a simple way to see our journey, and maybe inspire others to start theirs 🚀

 ---